AdamMYoung/checkout-test/README.md

 You will need the following environment variables declared:

 -   `APPLICATION_URL`: URL of the application, used for the SSR query on `index.tsx`.
 For development, it will be `localhost:3000`.
+-   `SENTRY_DSN`: DSN to use for pushing events to Sentry.
+-   `SENTRY_AUTH_TOKEN`: Authentication token provided by Sentry.
+-   `SENTRY_ORG`: Organisation the Sentry project belongs to.
+-   `SENTRY_PROJECT`: Name of the project in Sentry.

 The available commands are available: